3T MRI Germantown MD

 The possibility of an earlier diagnosis leads to earlier treatment.
 A 3T MRI provides the most detailed MRI imaging currently available to patients.

 Calcium Scoring Germantown MD

 CAD, an acronym that stands for coronary artery disease, often originates in the inner walls of one or more of the heart arteries in the form of cholesterol-filled plaque and other fatty substances.
-As you grow older, the burden of these deposits become hardened with calcium.
-If a coronary artery becomes too narrow, the flow of oxygen rich blood that is able to reach the heart muscles becomes restricted.
-If these problem areas are not identified in time and addressed with the proper treatment, the calcification can lead to more serious problems such as a heart attacks, heart failure, and other heart-related issues.
+As you grow older, the burden of these deposits becomes hardened with calcium.
+If a coronary artery becomes too narrow, the flow of oxygen-rich blood that is able to reach the heart muscles becomes restricted.
+If these problem areas are not identified in time and addressed with the proper treatment, the calcification can lead to more serious problems such as a heart attack, heart failure, and other heart-related issues.

 What is Calcium Scoring?

 Calcium scoring refers to a non-invasive outpatient test involving no IV or medications that are sometimes performed to assist with identifying the existence of CAD.
 Calcium scoring is also used to evaluate the risk of a heart attack.
 The simple and painless test requires only minimal preparation, and patients can expect the exam to last 15 minutes or less.

 On your test date, our expert technologists and radiologists will take a heart CT after placing EKG leads.
 These detailed photos of your heart and arteries help the radiologist determine whether or not calcification has occurred in the arteries.
 If calcification is present, they can figure out where and how much of it there is.
 Once this important information has been collected, your “calcium score” is given.